asteroid-lang/asteroid/docs/Reference Guide.rst

 Math
 ^^^^

-The `math <https://github.com/asteroid-lang/asteroid/blob/master/asteroid/modules/math.ast>`_ module implements mathematical constants and operators.
+The `math <https://github.com/asteroid-lang/asteroid/blob/master/asteroid/modules/math.ast>`_ module implements mathematical constants and functions.
 It supports the following functions,

 * Function ``exp``, given ``x:%integer``, returns e raised to the power ``x``, where e = 2.718281… is the base of natural logarithms.
 * Function ``log`` can be called with two different argument setups,